Roland-Addy/Detecting-Heart-Disease-A-Data-Intelligence-Fusion/README.md

 The most common heart disease is 'Coronary Artery Disease which killed 375,476 people in 2021.
 According to the Centers for Disease Control and Prevention (CDC), about 1 in 20 adults age 20 and older have Coronary Artery Disease, to put that into perspective, that is about 5% of adults age 20 and older.
 In 2021, about 2 in 10 deaths from Coronary Artery Disease, happen in adults less than 65 years old

+In the United States, someone has a heart attack every 40 seconds and every year about 805,000 people in the United States have a heart attack.
+Of these, 605,000 are a first heart attack.
+About 1 in 5 heart attacks are silent which means, the damage is done but the person is not aware of it.